 CLIC Associate Director - IT and Analytics

 Mr. White earned his MS in Clinical Program Management from Rochester Institute of Technology.
 He has over 25 years of experience in health related research and analysis and has served as the Senior Program Manager for the Rochester Center for Health Informatics at the University of Rochester Medical Center.
-As part of CLIC Mr. White oversees the Data, Metrics, and Analysis Team, as well as participates as CLIC liaison to the Common Metrics DTF
+As part of CLIC Mr. White oversees the Data, Metrics, and Analysis Team, as well as participates as CLIC liaison to the Methods and Processes DTF